harishreddy-m/meteor-base/README.md

-# Meteor React Material Todo Starter App
+# MUI Starter App
 ----------------------------------------

 A Todo app as a basic starter template for __Meteor - React__ using __Material-ui__
-> Early beta, not really ready for production, but use it for ideas and concepts
+> Beta, not really ready for production, but use it for ideas and concepts

 ## Uses
 * [Meteor](https://www.meteor.com/) ( v1.2.1)